nairod2000/nutrition_backend/README_API.md

 }
 ```
 Note for request:
- - The `user` and `template` fields cannot be updated.
+ - The `user` and `template` fields cannot be modified.
  - The `nutrients` field is read-only.
 To update individual goal nutrients, use the endpoint `/api/usergoalnutrients/{id}/`.
- - To ensure one and only one goal is active per user, the `isActive` field can only be set to `true`, and doing so will deactivate all other goals for the currently authenticated user.
-To deactivate any given goal, set `isActive` to `true` for any other goal for the user.
+ - To ensure one and only one goal is active for each user, the `isActive` field can only be set to `true`, and doing so will deactivate all other goals for that user.
+To deactivate an active goal, set `isActive` to `true` for one of the user’s other goals.

 **Response (Retrieve or Update):**